webzille/colorutility/README.md

 - **Color Comparisons:** Compare colors to find differences, distances, and similarities, both visually and through calculated metrics.
 - **Advanced Calculations:** Calculate angles, distances, and deviance to understand color relationships better.
 - **Color Harmonies:** Generate color schemes based on harmonic rules like complementary, analogous, triadic, and more.
+- **Random Color Generation:** Generate a random color in RGB color model with the option to use seeds to come back to original color.

 ## Installation